Skip to main content

 Don't:

-• Use same pad/finger for both eyes without cleaning
+• Use the same pad for both eyes if infection is possible

 How Often